How I Built an Open-Source Stream Production System

 Resources

 Linda Mohamed is an AWS Hero and cloud architect based in Vienna.
-She supported AWS Community GameDay Europe and builds open-source tooling for community events.
+She co-organized AWS Community GameDay Europe and builds open-source tooling for community events.

 Connect on LinkedIn · AWS Hero profile · GitHub